samdiron/curly-Connie/README.md

 # curly-Connie
-it's a rust tcp server for a app called connie that we are making
+this repo is for testing diffrent components and logic in rust it's not ready for use and later the repo will be modified to be a multi platform server app called connie and then another repo will be made for android client